open-toolchain/tekton-catalog/container-registry/README.md

 * **built-image**: (optional) The Image PipelineResource that will be created as output of this task.

-## Docker In Docker (DIND) helper task: icr-execute-in-dind
+## icr-execute-in-dind

-This task runs `docker` commands (build, inspect...) that communicate with a sidecar dind, and pushes the resulting image to the IBM Cloud Container Registry.
+This task runs `docker` commands (build, inspect...) that communicate with a sidecar _Docker-In-Docker_ (DIND), and pushes the resulting image to the IBM Cloud Container Registry.

 **Note:** the **Docker engine** used to execute the commands is **transient**, created by the task as a sidecar container, and is available only during the task's lifespan.